kaandi02/omnipack-toolkit/README.md

 Hey there!
 If you're knee-deep in Salesforce development with Vlocity (OmniStudio), you know how fiddly managing datapacks can be.
 Exporting, deploying, and keeping everything organized?
 It's a hassle without the right tools.
 That's why I built **OmniPack Toolkit** – a straightforward VS Code extension that streamlines exporting right from your editor.
 No more jumping between terminals and UIs; just smooth, integrated workflows.

+It is not a complete package, but there should be a starting point always and this is it(^_~).

 I created this because I got tired of the manual grind during my own projects.
-It's designed to feel intuitive, with a tree view for browsing datapacks, quick exports (with or without dependencies), and easy deploys.
+It's designed to feel intuitive, to browse datapacks and quick exports (with or without dependencies).
 Let's dive in!

 ## What Makes It Awesome?

-- **Native CLI**: Uses native vlocity-cli to export and fetch the datapacks.
+- **Native CLI**: Uses native **[Vlocity-CLI](https://github.com/vlocityinc/vlocity_build)** to export and fetch the datapacks.

 - **Datapack Explorer Tree View**: Browse categories like OmniScripts, DataRaptors, Products, and more in a clean sidebar tree.
 Expand to see available datapacks from your org, and export them with a right-click.

 - **Export with Flexibility**: Choose to export a single datapack or grab all its dependencies.
 It uses the Vlocity CLI under the hood for reliable results.

-- **Smart Configuration**: Set up your project path, SFDX username (or alias), and CLI path once, and you're good.
+- **Smart Configuration**: Set up your SFDX username (or alias), and you're good.
 It even pulls org aliases from your SFDX setup for easy selection.

 - **Status Bar Integration**: See your selected SFDX org at a glance in the status bar – click to reconfigure on the fly.